billbuchanan/csn09112/coursework/README.md

 ```

-You can test the bot and controller to capture and test your traces on your computer or use vSoC.
-For vSoC, go to your Windows machine on the DMZ, and download the ZIP file .
-Otherwise download the controller to the Kali machine on the DMZ, and run:</p>
+Setup the controller to run on Linux, and the botnet to run on Windows. go to your Windows machine on the DMZ, and download the ZIP file.
+You can run the controller on our Linux machine with:</p>

 ```
 mono controller.exe